QuentinRa/blog.quentinra.dev/special/toolbox/discord/about.md

 [Go back](..#discord)

-The desktop application was made using electron which means that the discord desktop app is simply running in a chromium-browser.
+The desktop application was made using electron, which means that the discord desktop app is simply running in a chromium browser.

 * you can use ``CTRL-SHIFT-I`` and open the developer tools
 * you can use ``CTRL-R`` to refresh discord
 * ...

 Pressing shift while hovering a message, will show a small popup allowing you to get the message-id/channel-id and the guild-id (used in the API).
 You can also delete/... a message using this, but most people are using their right-click for these.

 <hr class="sl">